We supply veneers in a number of different cuts such as:

 Perhaps the most expensive cut of veneer, in a rift cut the wood is sliced at a 15 degree angle to the radius of the log.
 This process produces veneer with a straight, striped grain.

-White and red oaks are most likely to be rift cut to avoid the flaky appearance which would result from crown or quarter cutting.
+White and red oaks are most likely to be rift cut in order to avoid the flaky appearance which would result from crown or quarter cutting.